-Legacy Code 200220
+Legacy Code 200962

-Coordinator Souheir Edelbi ([https://directory.westernsydney.edu.au/search/name/Souheir Edelbi/](https://directory.westernsydney.edu.au/search/name/Souheir%20Edelbi/))
+Coordinator Souheir Edelbi (<https://directory.westernsydney.edu.au/search/name/Souheir Edelbi/>)

-Description This subject examines the current state of international criminal law within the broader international legal system.
+Description This subject critically examines the current state of international criminal law within the broader international legal system.
 It focuses on both the substantive and procedural law as well as the institutions that regulate the investigation, prosecution and punishment of international crimes.
-It explores the elements and jurisprudence surrounding the definition of core international crimes, considers general principles of international criminal law, and analyses the shortcomings of international criminal tribunals from the perspective of the Global South.
+It will explore the elements and jurisprudence surrounding the definition of core international crimes, consider general principles of international criminal law, and analyse the shortcomings of international criminal tribunals from the perspective of the Global South.